Minimality of the inner automorphism group: The -Minimality Criterion

-\begin{remark} If $\F$ is a subfield of a local field $P,$ then its completion $\widehat\F$ is a topological field that can be identified with the closure of $\F$ in $P$.
-In case $\F$ is infinite then $\widehat\F$ is also a local field, as the local field $P$ contains no infinite discrete subfields (see \cite[p.
-27]{MA}). \end{remark} Clearly, if $G$ is totally minimal, then it is $z$-minimal.
+Let $\F$ be a topological field.
+Denote by $\SL(n,\F)$ the special linear group over $\F$ of degree $n$ equipped with the pointwise topology inherited from $\F^{n^2},$ and by $\STP(n,\F)$ its topological subgroup consisting of upper triangular matrices.
+Let $\mathsf{N}:=\UT(n,\F)$ and $\mathsf{A}$ be the subgroups of $\STP(n,\F)$ consisting of upper unitriangular matrices and diagonal matrices, respectively.
+Note that $\mathsf{N}$ is normal in $\STP(n,\F)$ and $\STP(n,\F)\cong \mathsf{N} \rtimes_{\alpha} \mathsf{A}$, where $\alpha$ is the action by conjugations.
+It is known that $\mathsf{N}$ is the derived subgroup of $\STP(n,\F).$ Recall also that $\SL(n,\F)$ has finite center (e.g., see \cite[3.2.6]{RO} or \cite[page 78]{SU}) where $\mu_n$ is a finite cyclic group consisting of the $n$-th roots of unity in $\F$ and $I_n$ is the identity matrix of size $n.$ Moreover, $Z(\STP(n,\F))=Z$ and $\STP(n,\F)/Z$ is centre-free (see \cite[Lemma 1]{SH}).
+0.3 cm Clearly, if $G$ is totally minimal, then it is $z$-minimal.
 The following lemma provides a case in which also the converse is true. \begin{lemma} Let $\F$ be a topological field.
 Then $\SL(n,\F)$ is totally minimal if and (only if) it is $z$-minimal. \end{lemma} \begin{proof} Being algebraically simple (see \cite[3.2.9]{RO}), the projective special linear group is totally minimal if $\SL(n,\F)$ is $z$-minimal.
-Since $Z$ is a finite normal subgroup of $\SL(n,\F)$ it follows from \cite[Theorem 7.3.1]{DPS89} that $\SL(n,\F)$ is totally minimal. \end{proof} The following result is an immediate corollary of Theorem 3.17, Theorem 3.19 and Theorem 4.3 of \cite{MS}. \begin{corollary} Let $\F$ be a local field and $n\in \N.$ Then \begin{enumerate} \item $\SL(n,\F)$ is $z$-minimal (equivalently, totally minimal); \item if $\F$ has a characteristic distinct than $2,$ then $\STP(n,\F)$ is $z$-minimal. \end{enumerate} \end{corollary}
+Since $Z$ is a finite normal subgroup of $\SL(n,\F)$ it follows from \cite[Theorem 7.3.1]{DPS89} that $\SL(n,\F)$ is totally minimal. \end{proof} Recall that a locally compact non-discrete field is called a \textit{local field}. \begin{remark} If $\F$ is a subfield of a local field $P,$ then its completion $\widehat\F$ is a topological field that can be identified with the closure of $\F$ in $P$.
+In case $\F$ is infinite then $\widehat\F$ is also a local field, as the local field $P$ contains no infinite discrete subfields (see \cite[p.
+27]{MA}). \end{remark} The following result is an immediate corollary of Theorem 3.17, Theorem 3.19 and Theorem 4.3 of \cite{MS}. \begin{corollary} Let $\F$ be a local field and $n\in \N.$ Then \begin{enumerate} \item $\SL(n,\F)$ is $z$-minimal (equivalently, totally minimal); \item if $\F$ has a characteristic distinct from $2,$ then $\STP(n,\F)$ is $z$-minimal. \end{enumerate} \end{corollary}